How to disable Intel Turbo Boost on Microsoft Surface with powercfg command

-Microsoft Surface lineup always equipped with the most cutting edge hardware and powerful processors.
-Those processors mostly support Intel Turbo Boost Technology 2.0 which helps a lot when you’re working on a high demanding workload.
+Microsoft Surface lineup always comes with the most cutting-edge hardware and powerful processors.
+Most processors also support Intel Turbo Boost Technology 2.0, which helps you when working on a highly demanding workload.

-The technology does benefit in performance, however, it also has a negative effect on power efficiency and overheating.
-In this tutorial, we will walk you through how to disable the Intel Turbo Boost technology on your Surface devices.
+While the technology improves performance, it also hurts power efficiency and overheating.
+This tutorial will show you how to turn off the Intel Turbo Boost technology on your Surface devices.

-There are a few reasons that you might want to disable Intel turbo boost feature on your Surface devices:
+There are a few reasons that you might want to turn off the Intel turbo boost feature on your Surface devices:

 - Reduce power consumption without hurting much to the device’s performance.

-- Makes your device run cooler and quieter.
+- Make your device run cooler and quieter.

-- In Windows 10, you have an option to automatically turn off Intel turbo boost while on battery and turn on while charging.
+- In Windows 10, you can automatically turn off Intel turbo boost while on battery and turn it on while charging.

-3 How to disable Intel Turbo Boost on Microsoft Surface?
+How do you disable Intel Turbo Boost on Microsoft Surface?

-There are several approaches to disable Intel Turbo Boost on Microsoft Surface devices.
-However, since most advanced power settings can’t be configured through the UI on Microsoft Surface, the best way to configure it is through the Windows command line.
-To do so.
+There are several approaches to disabling Intel Turbo Boost on Microsoft Surface devices.
+However, since Microsoft doesn’t let you configure the most advanced power settings through the UI on Microsoft Surface, the best way to configure it is through the Windows command line.
+To do so:

 - Go to Command Prompt (Admin) or Windows PowerShell (Admin).